bogadrian/gatsby-final/src/posts/park-your-tir.md

 <center>A place can be created with photos, title, description and rating.</center>

 Other users can comment on that place.
 They can update or delete their comment.
-So can you, the owner of that place (if you created it), for the place itself or for our own comments.
+So can you, the owner of that place (if you created it), for the place itself or for your own comments.

 Every comment requires a rate.
 An average rating is displayed for each place.
 It is calculated on the back-end and it sums the number of votes and the ratings given by you, the creator of that place, and commenters.

 If you are a registered user, there is a “my profile” page.
 On that page, you can update your info, profile photo, name, and email.

+You can also request a new password and nodemailer will take care to send you a reset password link.

 On that page, the places you created are also displayed.
 If there are too many to fit the page, I implemented pagination for the “my-places” component.

-Google Maps API is not free, so as this is a demo app, I don’t expect to exceed Google free margin.
+Google Maps API is not free.
+So, as this is a demo app, I don’t expect to exceed Google's free margin.
 But if it happens, I will take it down.

 Well, let me say that the UI isn’t astonishing!
-It is rather ugly MY CSS skills are not at some master level and I did what I could.
+It is rather ugly.
+My CSS skills are not at some kind of master level and I did what I could.

-I concentered on making the app work and less on the user interface.
+I concentered myself on making the app work and less on the User Interface.
 I am not a designer; I hope you understand me.

-If my app would ever be pushed to production, it needs a designer hand on it, no doubt about that!
+If my app would ever be pushed to production, it needs a designer hand's on it, no doubt about that!

 Also, the app would be used mostly on mobile phones.
 A lorry driver will access the app from its mobile in 95% of the cases.
-So, the app was built with ReactJs.
+So, the app was built for now with ReactJs and I tried my best to make it reposnive.

 But I would like to take it to React Native.
 Probably I will do that in the future as I want to concentrate now on learning well React Native too.

-<center>The app is deployed n Heroku.
+<center>The app is deployed on Heroku.
 Front-end and back-end.</center>

-For the demo purposes, it works just fine.
+For the demo purposes it works just fine.
 Less the photo upload feature.
-Better said: Heroku allows photo uploads, but it wipes them out very soon.
+Better said: Heroku allowsphoto uploads sometimes (I didn't get when and how yet), but it wipes them out very soon.

-Heroku, the free plan has a very slow response rate for such a complex app.
+Heroku on the free plan has a very slow response rate for such a complex app.
 I mean, an app that makes so many requests to the back-end.

 That being said, if ever the app would go into production, it needs a proper hosting.
 I published it to Google Cloud also.
 But so far, I wasn’t able to make photo upload work on Google Cloud Storage.